nkon887/multiplex-staining/README.md

    The cropped stacks of images from `02_alignment` are processed and each slice of each aligned stack is saved with (extension: _background_sub) and without background subtraction (extension: _no_background) in the folder `06_bg_processed`

-7. In the next step `MERGING_CHANNELS` (im-jy-package), the images from DAPI and other channels from the step background substraction selected by the user are merged and saved in the folder `07_mergedChannels`.
+7. In the next step `MERGING_CHANNELS` (im-jy-package), the images from DAPI and other channels from the step background subtraction selected by the user are merged and saved in the folder `07_mergedChannels`.
 At the beginning, the user is asked to set parameters for the selection of the DAPI image for each sample ID and the images of the channels to be merged with the selected DAPI image.
 There is an option to select all markers.
 Then the user is prompted to set `Overwrite option`.
 If you press `Ok` (`Cancel` ends the step), the selected marker images are merged with the selected DAPI image.

    ![image](https://drive.google.com/uc?export=view&id=1xWoPaQUTFVtYvu_JDKnVwl7O987iDvaX)